This article explains how to use serverless SQL warehouses and how to enable them for your account.

 Your workspace must not use S3 access policies.

 This feature is in Public Preview.

-Now in Public Preview, serverless SQL warehouses support the compliance security profile in some regions.
+Support for serverless SQL warehouses with the compliance security profile varies by region.
 On the regions page, in the column for Serverless SQL warehouses, look for compliance security profile supported: